Virginia Tech School of Public and International Affairs: Center for Public Administration and Policy

-The Center for Public Administration and Policy (CPAP) has three locations in Arlington, Blacksburg and Richmond, Virginia.
+The Center for Public Administration and Policy (CPAP) has three locations in Arlington, Blacksburg, and Richmond, Virginia.
 CPAP integrates the challenges of governing with the scholarship of public administration and public policy.
 CPAP offers doctoral and master's degree programs as well as graduate certificates.
-The majority of CPAP students take classes on a part-time basis, while working full-time in a wide variety of federal, regional, and local government positions, as well as positions in consulting and the non-profit sector.
+The majority of CPAP students take classes on a part-time basis, while working full-time in government, consulting, and non-profit positions.
 CPAP offers the Master of Public Administration (MPA) and Ph.D. degrees.
-Certificates are available in three fields: Homeland Security; Local Government Management; Public and Nonprofit Financial Management.
+Certificates are available in three fields: Homeland Security, Local Government Management, and Public and Nonprofit Financial Management.

 Urban Affairs and Planning

-The Urban Affairs and Planning program has locations in Arlington and Blacksburg that offers an interdisciplinary, comparative, hands-on approach to instruction and research in two undergraduate degrees (B.A. in Public and Urban Affairs and B.S. in Environmental Policy and Planning), an accredited masters in Urban and Regional Planning (MURP), and a doctoral program in Planning, Governance & Globalization (PGG).
+The Urban Affairs and Planning program has locations in Arlington and Blacksburg and offers an interdisciplinary, comparative, hands-on approach to instruction and research in two undergraduate degrees (B.A. in Public and Urban Affairs and B.S. in Environmental Policy and Planning), an accredited master's in Urban and Regional Planning (MURP), and a doctoral program in Planning, Governance & Globalization (PGG).

 Government and International Affairs

-The Government and International Affairs program has locations in Arlington and Blacksburg that offers a Master of Public and International Affairs (MPIA) and a Ph.D. in Governance and Globalization with an international affairs and cultural geo-politics focus.
+The Government and International Affairs program has locations in Arlington and Blacksburg and offers a Master of Public and International Affairs (MPIA) and a Ph.D. in Governance and Globalization with an international affairs and cultural geopolitics focus.
 The MPIA is a 36-credit academic-oriented master's degree with a focus on international politics, critical geopolitics, international political economy, and cultural identity politics.